dougeby/IntuneDocs/intune/endpoint-protection-macos.md

 ## Firewall

-Use this to control connections on a per-application basis, rather than on a per-port basis.
-This makes it easier to get the benefits of firewall protection, and helps prevent undesirable apps from taking control of network ports open for legitimate apps.
+Use the firewall to control connections per-application, rather than per-port.
+Using per-application settings makes it easier to get the benefits of firewall protection.
+It also helps prevent undesirable apps from taking control of network ports that are open for legitimate apps.

 - **Use firewall to protect devices from unauthorized network access by controlling connections on a per-app basis.**
   - **Firewall**: Enable Firewall to configure how incoming connections are handled in your environment.
-  - **Incoming connections**: Block all incoming connections except those required for basic Internet services, such as DHCP, Bonjour, and IPSec.
-This also blocks all sharing services, such as File Sharing and Screen Sharing.
-If you using sharing services, then keep this setting as **Not configured**.
+  - **Incoming connections**: Block all incoming connections except the connections required for basic Internet services, such as DHCP, Bonjour, and IPSec.
+This feature also blocks all sharing services, such as File Sharing and Screen Sharing.
+If you're using sharing services, then keep this setting as **Not configured**.

 - **Allow or block incoming connections for specific apps**
   - **Apps allowed**: Select the apps that are explicitly allowed to receive incoming connections.